 I wasn't in the business back then.
 Note that I'm not advocating a one-to-one conversion.
 I'm simply advocating the idea of displaying your earned total in euros and fixing your earnings per day, on the basis of that specific day's exchange rate.
 Since advertisers are paying in euros, it would be fair deal for the poublishers to have some kind of hedge against the wild economy.

-The action system can be left untouched.
+I imagine it would be complicated to have an auction system with different currencies, and that it is just simpler to convert everything to US dollars before it gets in the system.The action system can be left untouched.
 All G will have to do is store a publisher's income in USD.
 Google charges advertisers in euros, so they're basically either creaming off the top (if the USD is tanking in the meantime) or taking the hit (when the USD is gaining relative to the euro, as is now).
 Given adwords policy, it would be fair to place this burden on the publisher.